Sampriti-Mitra/dialogflow-slack-sdk/README.md

 For the integration to function properly, it is necessary to create a Service Account in your agent’s GCP Project.
 See [this page](https://cloud.google.com/dialogflow/docs/quick/setup#sa-create) of the documentation for more details.

-Follow the steps below to create a Service Account and set up the integration.

-1. Go into your project's settings and click on the Project ID link to open the associated GCP Project.
-2. Click on the navigation menu in the GCP console, hover over "IAM & admin", and click "Service accounts".
-3. Click on "+ CREATE SERVICE ACCOUNT", fill in the details, and give it the "Dialogflow Client API" role.
+1. For the service account, fill in the details, and give it the "Dialogflow Client API" role.
-4. Click on "+ Create Key" and download the resulting JSON key file.
+2. Download the resulting JSON key file.
-5. Save the JSON key file as dialogflowcx.json inside the functions/config directory of the cloned repo(not recommended for production), else set the GOOGLE_APPLICATION_CREDENTIALS environmental variable on the deployment environment to the absolute path of Service Account JSON key file.
+3. Save the JSON key file as dialogflowcx.json inside the functions/config directory of the cloned repo(not recommended for production), else set the GOOGLE_APPLICATION_CREDENTIALS env variable on the deployment environment to the absolute path of Service Account JSON key file.
    See [this guide](https://cloud.google.com/dialogflow/docs/quick/setup#auth) for details.
 If JSON key is saved inside the repo, then uncomment CREDENTIALS_PATH in [this](https://github.com/Sampriti-Mitra/dialogflow-slack-sdk/blob/main/functions/config/token.go) file.

 ### Creating a Slack app
 Create a bot in a new Slack Workspace
 1. Create or Sign in to Slack<br>
-   Create/Sign in to a different slack workspace where we will create our bot and choose a workspace name for it.
 2. Create a Slack app<br>
-   Let’s check out the slack api https://api.slack.com/apps.
-   Go to Create New App, select Create from scratch and give it a name.<br>
+   Go to https://api.slack.com/apps, click on Create New App, select Create from scratch and give it a name.<br>
 3. Add Bot Permissions<br>
    Go to OAuth & Permissions tab and scroll down to Scopes.<br>
    Now add all permissions your bot will need access to.
 Read the description carefully for all the scopes you’re providing the bot access to.<br>